Cycas zeylanica

 Cycas zeylanica, common name (in Sri Lanka) maha-madu is a plant apparently at present endemic to the Andaman and Nicobar Islands.
-It was formerly also present in Sri Lanka, but the last remnants of the populations there were destroyed by the tsunami of December 2004.
+It was formerly also present in Sri Lanka, but a majority of the population there were destroyed by the tsunami of December 2004.
 A few trees are cited in Hanguranketha town Adikarigama area.

 Cycas zeylanica is an unbranched shrub up to 3 m tall.
 Leaves are up to 200 cm long, green, glossy, pinnately compound with up to 100 leaflets.
 Pollen-producing cones fusiform (tapering at both ends), microsporophylls (male, pollen-producing) up to 45 mm long.
 Megasporophylls (female, ovule-producing) up to 30 cm long, each with 2-5 ovules.
 Seeds flattened to ovoid, orange-brown.